nks1216/ml-midterm/README.md

 | HIMCARELY | Covered by Medicare | Health Insurance |
 | MIGRATE1 | Migration status (moved in past year) | Migration |

 This sensitivity analysis confirms that our 47-feature default model is not over-specified: the default penalty retains all features because each contributes marginal signal, while aggressive regularization converges on a compact, interpretable core of income determinants.
-The 19 surviving features at extreme penalty form a coherent economic story — **employment structure** (OCC2010, IND, CLASSWKR), **compensation and benefits** (RETCONT, PENSION, PAIDGH), **demographic labor market factors** (SEX, EDUC, MARST), and **economic vulnerability indicators** (FOODSTMP, PUBHOUS, HIMCAIDLY).
+The 19 surviving features at extreme penalty form a coherent economic story, **employment structure** (OCC2010, IND, CLASSWKR), **compensation and benefits** (RETCONT, PENSION, PAIDGH), **demographic labor market factors** (SEX, EDUC, MARST), and **economic vulnerability indicators** (FOODSTMP, PUBHOUS, HIMCAIDLY).

 **Feature Importance**